Macbeth and the Three Witches

-Macbeth and the Three Witches (French: Macbeth et les trois sorcière) is an oil painting on canvas by the French artist Théodore Chassériau, from 1855.
+Macbeth and the Three Witches (French: Macbeth et les trois sorcières) is an oil painting on canvas by the French artist Théodore Chassériau, from 1855.
 It is inspired by a scene from William Shakespeare's 1623 tragedy Macbeth, when Macbeth, accompanied on horseback by Banquo, encounters the Three Witches on the moors.

 Shakespeare plays were a popular subject for French romantics.
 The picture was displayed at the Exposition Universelle of 1900, as part of a retrospective of French art of the nineteenth century.
 The painting was acquired in 1918 by the Louvre in Paris and was later transferred to the city's Musée d'Orsay.